AndyObtiva/glimmer/README.markdown

 Data-binding examples:
 - `text bind(contact, :first_name)`
+- `text bind(contact, 'address.street')`
 - `text bind(contact, :name, computed_by: [:first_name, :last_name])`

 The first example binds the text property of a widget like `label` to the first name of a contact model.

+The second example binds the text property of a widget like `label` to the nested street of the address of a contact.
+This is called nested property data binding.

-The second example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`
+The third example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`

 You may learn more about Glimmer's syntax by reading the Eclipse Zone Tutorial mentioned in resources and opening up the samples under the `samples` folder.